xyncro/xyncro.tech/_aether/guides/prisms.md

             | m -> m)
 {% endhighlight %}

 Here we've written a prism to the value of MyUnion when the case is First.
 Our getter is simple, converting the case of First to Some and any other case to None.
 Our setter however is more complicated.
-We only set the value of a the First case if the Union was the First case to start with -- otherwise we are structurally altering our MyUnion instance, and not just the *content* of the MyUnion instance.
+We only set the value of the First case if the Union was the First case to begin with -- otherwise we are structurally altering our MyUnion instance, and not just the *content* of the MyUnion First case instance.

 __NOTE:__ This is what we would consider a *well-behaved* prism.
 For more on the behaviour expected of both lenses and prisms, see the guide to [Laws][laws].
 The prism we saw in our first RecordA example was not well-behaved, but was written simply to help first understanding.
 Here is the well-behaved version of that prism, such that the outer option type is not changeable through the use of the prism: